-Peter Karmanos Jr. is the owner and alternate governor of the Carolina Hurricanes, as well as the chairman and co-founder of MadDog Technology.
+Peter Karmanos Jr., 75, serves as minority owner and alternate governor for the Carolina Hurricanes, as well as the chairman and cofounder of MadDog Technology.
+Karmanos sold the Carolina Hurricanes to Tom Dundon on Jan.
+12, 2018, after serving as principal owner/governor and chief executive officer for the franchise since 1994.
+Karmanos retained a minority ownership interest in the team.
 On Nov.
-9, 2015, he was inducted into the Hockey Hall of Fame in the category of Builder, defined as an individual who has contributed to the development of the game of hockey, moving the game forward.
+9, 2015, he was inducted into the Hockey Hall of Fame in the category of Builder-defined as an individual who has contributed to the development of the game of hockey, moving the game forward.

 Prior to selling the Plymouth Whalers in 2015, Karmanos owned OHL franchises for more than 30 years, winning his first OHL championship with Windsor in 1988.
 In 1989, he founded the first American-based OHL franchise, which later became the Plymouth Whalers.
-Plymouth won OHL titles in 1995 and 2007 and produced 18 NHL first-round selections and more than 90 players drafted into the NHL.
-Alumni of Karmanos' OHL teams include James Neal, Justin Williams, Tyler Seguin, Brian Berard, Gregory Campbell, Stephen Weiss and J.T.
+Plymouth won OHL titles in 1995 and 2007 and produced 18 NHL firstround selections and more than 90 players drafted into the NHL.
+Alumni of Karmanos' OHL teams include James Neal, Justin Williams, Tyler Seguin and J.T.
 Miller.
 Karmanos' OHL franchises have also produced a number of managers and coaches at the NHL level, including Pittsburgh Penguins General Manager Jim Rutherford, Winnipeg Jets Head Coach Paul Maurice, San Jose Sharks Head Coach Peter DeBoer and Hurricanes Assistant General Manager/Charlotte Checkers Head Coach Mike Vellucci.

 Karmanos attended Wayne State University in Detroit.
 He founded Compuware in 1973 with two partners who, with Karmanos, pooled their tax return money to start the company.
 Karmanos' initiative and business prowess were recognized in 1989 by the Institute of American Entrepreneurs, which named him Entrepreneur of the Year.
 In April 1999, Karmanos ensured that his company would not lose sight of its roots when he decided to relocate more than 4,100 highly-skilled jobs from Compuware's headquarters in Farmington Hills, Mich., to Campus Martius, a business district in the heart of downtown Detroit.
 He retired from his position of executive chairman of Compuware in March 2013.